 Science lessons should provide children with a vehicle to develop their enquiring mind.
 At Janet Duke we aim to provide a science curriculum which will facilitate every child’s ability to explore the world using the skills of investigation; prediction; analysis, interruption and questioning.
 Most importantly, we wish to provide children with an enjoyable experience of science, so that they will develop a deep and lasting interest in this subject.

-Foundation Stage children are taught Science by exploring the world around them using their senses, using an area of the Early Years Foundation Stage Curriculum known as The World.
+Foundation Stage children are taught Science by exploring the world around them using their senses, using an area of the Early Years Foundation Stage Curriculum known as Knowledge and Understanding of the World.
 Children find out about similarities and differences in relation to places, objects, materials and living things.
 They talk about the features of their own immediate environment and how environments might vary from one to another.
 Children make observations of animals and plants and explain why some things occur, and talk about changes.

-Year 1 children are taught Science under the following topics: Ourselves; Growing Plants; Sorting and Using Materials; Light and Dark; Pushes and Pulls; Sound and Hearing.
+Year 3 children are taught Science under the following topics: Plants, animals including humans, Rocks, Light and Forces and Magnets.

 Year 4 children are taught Science under the following topics: Living things and their habitats, Animals including humans, States of matter, Sound and Electricity.